InexplicableMagic/photodedupe/index.md

-[Photodedupe](https://github.com/InexplicableMagic/photodedupe) is a command line utility for finding duplicate photos regardless of image resolution, compression settings or file format.
+[Photodedupe](https://github.com/InexplicableMagic/photodedupe) is a command line utility for finding duplicate images regardless of image resolution, compression settings or file format.
 It compares photo content visually and does not rely on metadata to perform the de-duplication.
 Each set of duplicates is sorted by resolution to determine the best copy of each photo found.
 Photodedupe is multithreaded and can handle large sets of images.

 ## Downloads